I'm passionate about quality sleep. I spent months testing pillows, and I'm reader-supported through purchases on Amazon.

 Construction Quality:

-I do not like sleeping on the Pillow Cube Pro Pillow, and I would not consider it worth purchasing again.
+I do not like sleeping on the Pillow Cube Pro Pillow, and I would not consider purchasing it or any other cube-shaped pillow again.
 The Pillow Cube advertises its unique shape (a cube or a rectangular box in the case of the Pro Pillow), but in my opinion, there is a reason why other pillows aren't shaped like a box, and it's not because no one else realized it was possible.
 Instead, it's because our necks and shoulders don't connect in sharp angles, so regular memory foam pillows have a curve instead of an edge.
 When I use the Pillow Cube, the sharp angle digs into my neck.

 The Pillow Cube Pro Pillow is a solid memory foam pillow in the shape of a rectangular box.
 The pillow is available in a 4-inch, 5-inch, and 6-inch size.
 The website, as of my time of purchase, advertises that the different sizes allow the pillow to perfectly fit the pillow gap, but the website also recommends the 5-inch option for everyone between 5'4" and 6'3".
 Since that is a wide range of heights and body types, I was already skeptical that the pillow would fit perfectly.
 As expected, now that I've tried the pillow, I can confirm that the 5-inch pillow doesn't fit my shoulder gap perfectly.
 Though the 5-inch starting loft is a relatively low starting loft, because the foam is incredibly firm and doesn't compress when I lay my head on it, the effective loft of the pillow feels relatively thick.
 My neck ends up angled uncomfortably when side-sleeping.
 In general, the 1-inch gap between sizes is the same as the size difference between a size 6 shoe and a size 9 shoe (for both men and women), so I would expect many people won't be able to find a perfect fit.
 Instead, for side-sleepers, I recommend looking at an adjustable pillow like the Saybrook or Coop pillows, which can be micro-adjusted to the perfect fit.